 SPECIAL PROTECTIONS FOR CERTAIN INFORMATION (Part 2 / SUD Records)

-If our practice maintains records related to substance use disorder (SUD) treatment, , those records receive additional protections under federal law.
+If our practice maintains records related to substance use disorder (SUD) treatment, those records receive additional protections under federal law.

 If such information is received under a general authorization that permits use and disclosure for treatment, payment, or health care operations, as described above, we will use the information for some or all of those purposes.